-The starting conditions must be made with the outdoor air temperature and heat exchanger temperature.
-Under the conditions that the system is in heating operation, 6 minutes after the compressor is started and more than 30 minutes of accumulated fine pass since the start of the operation or ending the defrosting.
+- The starting conditions is determined with the outdoor temperature and the outdoor heat exchanger temperature. - The system is in heating operation. - The compressor operates for 6 minutes. - More than 30 minutes of accumulated time pass since the start of the operation, or ending the previous defrosting.